beejjorgensen/bgnet0/src/bgnet0_part_0200_overview.md

 5. The NIC wraps all _that_ data up into another header that's defined by a protocol such as Ethernet that helps with delivery on the LAN.

-6. The NIC sends the entire, multiply wrapped data out over the wire, or over the air (with WiFi).
+6. The NIC sends the entire, multiply-wrapped data out over the wire, or over the air (with WiFi).

 When the receiving computer gets the packet, the reverse process